saloonapp/saloon-app/README.md

 ## TODO

-- replace firebase with parse+pusher/push (user-user chat + public chat)
+- replace firebase with parse+pusher/push (for public chat)
 - public chat rooms
     - only show near messages (no filtering yet)